 2. Restrictions on Seat Assignments:

 Seats will be assigned at check-in or at the gate unless you want to pay a fee for this option.
 However, there are restrictions.
-You will not be able to request an upgraded seat, you won’t be able to change your seat once it’s assigned, and seating may be restricted to the back of the plane.
+You will not be able to request an upgraded seat or change your seat once assigned, and seating may be restricted to the back of the plane.

 There are no guarantees that your family or travel companions will be able to sit together.
 If traveling with children under the age of 13, this could present a problem.
 The airlines will try to keep parents and young children together, but that may not always be possible.

-If you pay the additional fee, you can request a seat assignment in advance of check-in.
+If you pay the additional fee, you can request a seat assignment before check-in.

 With Delta, your seat will be assigned after you check in for your flight.
 You cannot pay a fee and choose your seat in advance.

-In comparison, Spirit, Allegiant, and Frontier all charge for an advance seat selection.
+In comparison, Spirit, Allegiant, and Frontier all charge for an advanced seat selection.

 3. Carry-on Bag Restrictions:

-United limits you to one personal item that you can bring onboard.
+United and JetBlue limit you to one personal item you can bring on board.
 It must be small enough to fit under your seat, like a purse, small backpack, or laptop case.

-Full-sized carry-on bags are not allowed, and you will not be able to use the overhead bins.
+Full-sized carry-on bags are not allowed, and you cannot use the overhead bins.

 If you show up at the gate with a full-sized carry-on bag, you will be required to check it as baggage at the gate and pay the standard checked baggage fee plus a $25 gate handling charge.